amandaghassaei/msh-parser/README.md

   ...
 ]
 ```
-- `isTetMesh` is a boolean that indicates all mesh elements are tetrahedra.
+- `edges` (tet-meshes only for now) is a Uint32Array containing all pairs of edges in the mesh.
+Node indices are in the form: `[e01, e02, e11, e12, ...]`.
+- `exteriorEdges` (tet-meshes only for now) is a Uint32Array containing all pairs of exterior edges in the mesh.
+Node indices are in the form: `[e01, e02, e11, e12, ...]`.
-- `exteriorFacesArray` (tet-meshes only for now) is a 2 dimensional array of node indices corresponding to the exterior faces of the mesh.
+- `exteriorFaces` (tet-meshes only for now) is a 2 dimensional array of node indices corresponding to the exterior faces of the mesh.
 For a tetrahedral mesh, all exterior faces will be triangles, but face shape may vary for other types of meshes.
 Triangular exterior faces have CC winding order.  `exteriorFacesArray` has the following structure:
 ```js
 [
   [f0a, f0b, f0c], // Face 0